What is a merchant account? Payments processing simplified in 5 steps

 Step #1: Choose the best-fit processor

-Step #2: Choose the right services, software and hardware
+Step #2: Choose the right merchant solutions, software and hardware

 Step #3: Attract customers to your business